jegrami/alien_invasion/README.md

 # Alien Invasion

-### instructor -- Eric Matthes
+### Instructor -- Eric Matthes

-Alien Invasion is my first building project as a student learning Python under the illustrious [Eric Matthes](https://ehmatthes.github.io/) It's my first experience with Pygame, the Python library for game development.
+Alien Invasion is my first building project as a student learning Python under the illustrious [Eric Matthes](https://ehmatthes.github.io/).
+It's my first experience with Pygame, the Python library for game development.

 In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can move the ship right and left with the arrow keys `➡`  `⬅` and shoot bullets with the spacebar.